I identified with Eric Weinstein so much because of the shared struggles with the educational system.

 The DISC is only one of these marvelous ideas that Eric explores in his podcast called The Portal where he explores subjects including science, economics, culture, politics, and business.

 The goal of the show is to help you see the world through a different lens, which opens up your mind to new ways of viewing events and your life.
-Each guest is a portal to a reality showcasing what we would normally consider impossible, are indeed possible.
+Each guest is a portal to a reality showcasing that what we would normally consider impossible, is indeed possible.

 Let’s visit The Portal!